Clerval, Quebec

 Clerval ([klɛʁval]) is a municipality in northwestern Quebec, Canada, in the Abitibi-Ouest Regional County Municipality.
-It covers 101.6 km² and had a population of 364 as of the Canada 2011 Census.
+It covers 101.6 km² and had a population of 373 as of the 2021 Canadian census.

 The municipality was incorporated on September 12, 1927, and originally called Sainte-Jeanne-d'Arc-de-Clerval.
 Likely the current name, adopted in 1951, is a portmanteau from the French words claire vallée, meaning "clear valley".

 In addition to Clerval itself, the municipality also includes the community of L'Île-Nepawa (48°41′12″N 79°27′22″W), located on Nepawa Island in Lake Abitibi.
 Nepawa comes from the Algonquin language meaning "where one camps in passing" or "large island".